 Distance Education Course - Learn Aged Care & Counselling Skills

-The transition from independance and health to aged care and disability can happen with great speed.
-Often families and the aged themselves are unprepared for the changes that occur either from deteriorating health or aging.
-Compassion and understanding are cruicial for anyone working with the elderly.
+The transition from independence and health to aged care and disability can often happen with great speed.
+There is a need for a formal education on this subject because often families and the aged themselves are unprepared for the changes that occur - either from deteriorating health or aging.
+Compassion and understanding are crucial for anyone working with the elderly.

 This course is highly recommended to anyone working in nursing homes, aged care, counselling, community services or anyone who has to help someone with age and health realted issues.